conestack/cone.app/README.rst

 1.0 (unreleased)
 ----------------

+- No default values for admin user and password from ini file if not set.
+  [rnix, 2014-12-01]

 - Main menu can display first level children in dropdown menu if ``model.properties.mainmenu_display_children`` is set to ``True``.
   [rnix, 2014-09-08]